'English players have to be entertained' – former Three Lions boss Eriksson pans attention spans | Goal.com

-'English players have to be entertained' – former Three Lions boss Eriksson pans attention spans
+'English players have to be entertained' – Ex-Three Lions boss Eriksson pans attention spans

 Sven-Goran Eriksson says he was astounded by the amount of entertainment England players demanded during his time as Three Lions boss.